 - Matt Mullenweg (@photomatt)

 - Joost de Valk (@yoast)

 - Justin Tadlock (@justintadlock)

 Read The Material

 The amount of reading material available on WordPress is overwhelming.
 There are thousands of people talking about WordPress and it is becoming increasingly difficult to filter through the noise.
 There are authorities, however, and when you commit to mastering WordPress, then you should start your journey by finding the highest quality resources and concentrating your efforts just on those.

 Here are a few resources to get you started:

-The WordPress codex32 is a community-edited repository for all things WordPress.
-Start with the very basics33 and focus on mastering the WordPress interface itself from an end-user’s perspective.
-Learn the WordPress semantics34.
-Read about theme design35 and plugin development36.
+The WordPress codex is a community-edited repository for all things WordPress.
+Start with the very basics and focus on mastering the WordPress interface itself from an end-user’s perspective.
+Learn the WordPress semantics.
+Read about theme design and plugin development.

 Find and follow the best blogs about WordPress.
 Subscribe to their feeds.
 Read them regularly and give feedback to the authors.
-A few of my favorite blogs are WordPress on Smashing Magazine38, WP Tuts+39, and WP Candy40.
+A few of my favorite blogs are WordPress on Smashing Magazine, WP Tuts+, and WP Candy.